- Above are samples of our Custom Branded and

 logo house keys are available to retailers and promotional products

 distributors worldwide.
-Klinky logo keys have sold in the
+Klinky printed custom logo keys have sold in the

 millions since our inception almost a decade ago.
 Klinky Inc. has

-manufactured these promotional house keys for clients all over the
+manufactured these custom, promotional, and novelty house keys for clients all over the

 world, including top realtors and real estate company house keys, home

 builder promotional house keys, keys for mortgage brokers, title

 companies and banks, as well as printed keys for thousands of other business.
 Our custom

 key blanks are made from the highest of quality nickel plated brass.